World economic gloom and Middle East anomalies 2

 All of the above have no small share of their critiques.
 They are despised as right-wing with a narrow – even Zionist – agenda.
 Even if all this was true or partially true – and in many cases that is inaccurate – , “so what“?

 Public taxpayers money is being distributed without due regard.
 That is unacceptable!

 These are not empty words.
 Just google the phrase “Palestinians + corruption”, and see what you end up with.
 Abbas, Arafat, Arafat’s family - the list is endless of top people associated with creaming off money.
 And as Palestinian tax revenues are weak, most of those funds must have come from………… Deja vu!

 Will the next load of European dosh support the peace process?
 “Tawfik Tirawi, former commander of the Palestinian Authority’s General Intelligence Force in the West Bank, has said (last week) that Fatah has not abandoned the armed struggle option against Israel.”
 Can this threat be interpreted as a case of ‘give me the money or I start blowing up the peace process’?

 What next?
 I quote a very simple line of thought from Laima Andrikiene, MEP and vice chairperson of the European Parliament’s Subcommittee on Human Rights:

-Explore posts in the same categories: Business, Israel, Palestinians comment below, or link to this permanent URL from your own site.
+Business, Israel, Palestinians comment below, or link to this permanent URL from your own site.

 It was about time the European Parliament showed some common sense and demonstrated that it can base its policy with countries beyond the EU on clear-cut strategy and reason.